Police-Data-Accessibility-Project/scrapers/template/README.md

 In the folder, include a JSON payload, a PDF, or anything that is representative of what kind of data we get back when we run this scraper.
 Truncate it if necessary.

 # Legal
-Is there anything specific to this jurisdiction we should know as we work?
+Include the Terms of Service (or link to them).
+Is there anything else we should know?

 ## Fields that could not be obtained within the PDAP legal guidelines:
 List which fields you had to omit to fall within legal guidelines.